ksujana23/OIBSIP_WEBDEV/Level1Task2/README.md

 # Level1Task2

-This is Task 2 of the OASIS INFOBYTE internship.
+This is Task 2 in Level 1 for the OASIS INFOBYTE internship.

 ## Project